harrelfe/blogdown/content/post/classification.md

 tags = ["prediction", "decision-making", "machine-learning", "accuracy-score", "classification", "data-science"]
 +++
 <p class="rquote">
-Classification combines prediction and decision making and usurps the decision maker in specifying costs of wrong decisions.
+It is important to distinguish prediction and classification.
+In many decisionmaking contexts, classification represents a premature decision, because classification combines prediction and decision making and usurps the decision maker in specifying costs of wrong decisions.
 The classification rule must be reformulated if costs/utilities or sampling criteria change.
 Predictions are separate from decisions and can be used by any decision maker.
 <br><br>
 Classification is best used with non-stochastic/deterministic outcomes that occur frequently, and not when two individuals with identical inputs can easily have different outcomes.
 For the latter, modeling tendencies (i.e., probabilities) is key.<br><br>
 Classification should be used when outcomes are distinct and predictors are strong enough to provide, for all subjects, a probability near 1.0 for one of the outcomes.